Grays Harbor Youth Works

 Grays Harbor Youth Works was founded in 2010 with the help of community residents concerned with the well-being of the youth in Grays Harbor County.

 The mission of Grays Harbor Youth Works is to engage and transform 15-19-year-old high school youth through internship programs with the business and nonprofit communities to encourage them to pursue college, vocational training, or military for higher education.

-As of 2018, the program has grown from 13 to 124 students served from six school districts and 45% increase in the number of participating businesses, nonprofits, and public-sector organizations.
+As of 2018, the program has grown from 13 to 144 students served from six school districts and 45% increase in the number of participating businesses, nonprofits, and public-sector organizations.
 A new summer program was included that focused on Special Education students.
 As of 2018, there are nine high schools participating as partners with Grays Harbor Youth Works.
-There are two new high schools joining GHYW: Oakville and Ocosta.
+There are two new high schools joining GHYW: Ocosta in Westport and Gravity in Hoquiam

 There are 13 school districts in Grays Harbor County.
 The goal is to serve all with high schools by 2020.
 The objectives are to (1) increase the number of students’ entry into higher learning; (2) teach soft skills critical for gaining and maintaining employment; and (3) maintain the grade point average of 2.0 – 4.0.